heptarch/heptarch.github.io/drafts/demon-bh.md

 Landauer, Fredkin, and others, realized that computing can be done *reversibly*.
 No bits need to be erased, so no entropy costs need to be incurred!
-It seems as if a reversibly computing demon can violate the Second Law.
+It seems as if a reversible demon can violate the Second Law after all.

 Or can they?
 Bennett noted that, every time the demon sorts a particle into a chamber, it